 3. John Bean became the third to make an attempt on The Queen’s life, just a month after Francis.
 Victoria was returning from the Chapel Royal at St James’ Palace, with Albert and King Leopold of Belgium, when a hunchback little person fired a gun filled with bits of a clay pipe and paper.
 The shot mis-fired, but a teen-onlooker grabbed the deformed Bean, and dragged him to Police for his arrest.
 The officers laughed at the Good Samaritan, and Bean slipped away, evading capture for a fortnight.

-Victoria was not hurt, as in the previous cases, but it took the Police rounding up all hunchbacks that fitted Bean’s description to eventually arrest him.
+Victoria was not hurt, as in the previous cases.
+It took the Police rounding up all hunchbacks that fitted Bean’s description to arrest him eventually.
 John Bean received a sentence of 18 months in jail, on the basis that the paper could have set The Queen’s dress alight.

 After the blank was fired, Victoria remained composed, and told her driver to carry on; she then diverted the attention of her young children, and reassured them.
 Prince Albert was present, but riding ahead of the carriage.